 6. Planting a Rainbow by Lois Ehlert

 Ehlert’s glorious, vibrant collage illustrations are reason alone to read this picture book.
-It also does double duty both to teach kids about colors of the rainbow and understand how to plant bulbs, seeds, and seedlings, and nurture their growth.
+It also does double duty both to teach kids about the colors of the rainbow and understand how to plant bulbs, seeds, and seedlings, and nurture their growth.
 There is also a nice feature where some interior pages are cut shorter within the book to show a rainbow of colorful plants and flowers. [picture book, ages 4 and up]

 5. The Ugly Vegetables by Grace Lin